engrdeveloper/engrdeveloper/README.md

 ## Academic Research

-**Université Paris-Saclay – M2 Mechatronics, Machine Vision and Artificial Intelligence**
+**Université Paris-Saclay – M2 with Machine Vision and Artificial Intelligence**
 - My studies are focused on:
   - Gaining a strong foundation in core subjects like Machine Learning and Advances in Machine Vision.
   - Applying theoretical knowledge through a mandatory research project.